 Hotel wedding gift bags help guests get settled, stay nourished and thank them for their attendance.
 These welcome bags provide contact information, ideas for things to do, snacks, small gifts and directions to the wedding.
 They’re a warm way to say thank you and make their hotel room feel a little more like home.

 See if you can round up coupons for appetizers or meals from local restaurants.
 Don’t want to do all that wandering?
-Some city chambers of commerce create a guide and coupon book of only local businesses so you avoid chains.
+Some city chambers of commerce create a guide and coupon book of only local businesses so you can avoid chains.
 Try there, and don’t forget to check to see what the hotel already supplies for guests as far as information and recommendations.

 So helpful, right?
 In all seriousness — and silliness — include a totally random object in your gift to surprise and delight your guests.
 Make it suit you as a couple.
 Include bubbles to blow or glow sticks for guests to let their inner children out to play.
 Turn it into a riddle to find a local hot spot to try.

 You and your partner built it, and now your loved ones will come.
 But sometimes they need a few reminders.
-So, welcome your guests with a few items to make them at home and cover their bases.
-Provide them with ideas for fun things to do while in town for the wedding and prepare for the big day.
+So, welcome your guests with a few items to make them feel at home and cover their bases.
+Provide them with ideas for fun things to do while they’re in town for the wedding and get everyone excited to share in your big day.